 Number of VMs.
 You can create up to 5,000 VMs with each call.
 Also, you can create a maximum of 8,000 instances simultaneously at any time.
 This simultaneous operation limit is shared between

 Sole-tenant nodes.
 You cannot create VMs that use sole-tenant node affinity labels.

 VM properties.
 All VM properties, except their names and custom hostnames, must be identical.
-You cannot use VM properties that are mutually exclusive between VMs, which include but are not limited to custom hostnames, static external IP addresses, and static internal IP addresses.
+You cannot use VM properties that are mutually exclusive between VMs, which include but are not limited to static external IP addresses and static internal IP addresses.